-The NHTI Campus Bookstore, located in the Library, is a separate entity from NHTI.
+The NHTI Bookstore, located in the Learning Commons Library building, is a separate entity from NHTI.
 The Bursar’s Office cannot add book charges to your student account.
 Books and supplies have to be purchased directly at the bookstore.

 You are responsible for the purchase of all books and supplies required for the courses in which you are enrolled.
 The estimated cost of these books and supplies varies depending on the academic program.
 Students in health-related programs, for example, will have additional expenses such as uniforms and instruments.

 Unpaid student accounts are sent to collections at the end of the semester.
-At that time, significant additional collection fees may be incurred, and the outstanding balance will be reported to the Credit Bureau.
+Significant additional collection fees may be incurred, and the outstanding balance will be reported to the Credit Bureau.

-Students will be required to sign the following statement when completing a variety of NHTI forms, including Registration Forms, Add/Drop Forms, Deferred Payment Agreement Forms, Financial Aid Deferment/Award Forms, Withdrawal Forms and On-line Registration Forms:
+Students will be required to sign the following statement when completing a variety of NHTI forms, including Registration, Add/Drop, Deferred Payment Agreements, Financial Aid Deferment/Awards, and Withdrawal:

 Delinquent Account Collection Policy

 Any account balance 90 days past due may be turned over to an independent, outside collections agency.
 When this happens, no payments will be accepted by NHTI.
 The cost of the outside collection agency, any legal fees, and any bounced check fees will be added to the total amount owed.
 The debt will be reported to the Credit Bureau.

 Students will not be eligible to receive official transcripts or register for courses at NHTI and other CCSNH colleges until they have paid their account in full.